For fans of THE KITE RUNNER, a magical yet very moving story of one young Syrian girl's journey to find her way home.

 Joukhadar's prose is like a dream, which is fitting for this pair of stories, one drawn from fantastical legend, the other from nightmarish current events from which Syria has yet to awaken. - SEATTLE TIMES

-Jennifer Zeynab Joukhadar is a Syrian American author, and a member of the Radius of Arab American Writers (RAWI).
-Originally from New York City, Jennifer was born to a Muslim father and a Christian mother.
-After earning her PhD in the Pathobiology Graduate Program at Brown University, she worked as a biomedical research scientist before switching careers to pursue writing full time.
-Jennifer's short stories have appeared or are forthcoming in THE KENYON REVIEW, THE SATURDAY EVENING POST, PANK MAGAZINE, GULF STREAM LITERARY MAGAZINE, THE NORMAL SCHOOL, and elsewhere.
-Her work has been nominated for the Pushcart Prize and the Best of the Net.
-She has also previously published work under the name Jennifer Zeynab Maccani.
+Zeyn Joukhadar is a Syrian American author, and a member of the Radius of Arab American Writers (RAWI).
+Originally from New York City, Zeyn was born to a Muslim father and a Christian mother.
+After earning his PhD in the Pathobiology Graduate Program at Brown University, he worked as a biomedical research scientist before switching careers to pursue writing full time.
+Zeyn's short stories have appeared or are forthcoming in THE KENYON REVIEW, THE SATURDAY EVENING POST, PANK MAGAZINE, GULF STREAM LITERARY MAGAZINE, THE NORMAL SCHOOL, and elsewhere.
+His work has been nominated for the Pushcart Prize and the Best of the Net.
+He has also previously published work under the name Jennifer Zeynab Maccani.